ajfisher/ajfisher.me/site/src/content/posts/2010-07-20-thingstreams-the-future-of-brand-product-consumer-dialogue.md

 slug: thingstreams-the-future-of-brand-product-consumer-dialogue
 title: Thingstreams - the future of product / consumer dialogue
 small-title: true
-tags: internet, media, mobile, predictions, web
+tags: internet, media, mobile, predictions, web, essay
 excerpt: >
     As consumers engage more directly with each other, how to brands understand what is happening in the "backchannel"?